Weighted random early detection

 Weighted random early detection (WRED) is a queueing discipline for a network scheduler suited for congestion avoidance.
 It is an extension to random early detection (RED) where a single queue may have several different sets of queue thresholds.
 Each threshold set is associated to a particular traffic class.

-For example, a queue may have lower thresholds for lower priority packet.
-A queue buildup will cause the lower priority packets to be dropped, hence protecting the higher priority packets in the same queue.
+For example, a queue may have lower thresholds for lower-priority packets.
+A queue buildup will cause the lower-priority packets to be dropped, hence protecting the higher-priority packets in the same queue.
 In this way quality of service prioritization is made possible for important packets from a pool of packets using the same buffer.

-It is more likely that standard traffic will be dropped instead of higher prioritized traffic.
+It is more likely that standard traffic will be dropped instead of higher-priority traffic.